 Precise and accurate weighing scales are crucial for preserving our quality of life.
 When you walk into a store to buy some fruit, you want to know that you are getting full value for what you paid for.
 This depends on the accuracy of the scale used to weigh the fruit and the weight used to keep your scale accurate.
-This is why most countries and their governments develop standards, regulations and promote technology for the design and servicing of scales used in commercial transactions.
-Accurate and precise weighing devices not only enhance productivity and facilitate trade, they improve the overall quality of life.
+This is why most countries and their governments develop standards, and regulations and promote technology for the design and servicing of scales used in commercial transactions.
+Accurate and precise weighing devices not only enhance productivity and facilitate trade, but they also improve the overall quality of life.
 Once a scale meets all these criteria it is said to be legal for trade.

 Our ISO Scope of Accreditation

 Scale calibration weights, precision weights or whatever you want to call them, are essential for anyone who wants to ensure that their scales are both precise and accurate.
 Precision and accuracy are the two cornerstones of ensuring that commercial transactions are fair and trustworthy.
 The science of making sure that scales are precise and accurate is called metrology.
-It is the science and process of ensuring that a measurement meets specified degrees of both accuracy and precision.
+It is the science and process of ensuring that measurement meets specified degrees of both accuracy and precision.
 Accuracy is the correctness of a measurement, i.e., that it closely matches the value being measured.
-Precision, on the other hand, is how detailed a measurement is.
+Precision, on the other hand, is how detailed measurement is.